Salipada Pendatun: Contributions

-He fought against the Japanese.
-Pendatun was from Cotabato-Maguindanao.
-The group he formed was called the Bolo Battalion, which evolved into the larger group, Muslim-Christian Guerrilla Movement and later, the Cotabato-Bukidnon Force.
+Pendatun fought against the Japanese during World War II, forming a group called the Bolo Battalion, which evolved into the larger group, Muslim-Christian Guerrilla Movement and later, the Bukidnon-Cotabato Force.

+Salipada Pendatun with his friend Domocao Alonto in Lanao del Sur, established the Ansar El Islam (Helpers of Islam) along with Sayyid Sharif Capt.
+Kalingalan Caluang, Rashid Lucman, Hamid Kamlian, Udtog Matalam, and Atty.
+Macapantun Abbas Jr. Accordingly, "it is a mass movement for the preservation and development of Islam in the Philippines".

+During World War II, as a USAFFE officer, Pendatun organized and commanded the 102nd Regiment under the 101st Division of the Philippine Army/Constabulary from 1942 to 1943 in the following operations.
+He prevented the total destruction of the regiment during the Japanese invasion of Mindanao in early 1942.
+As part of the guerrilla movement, he launched an assault on Japanese garrison in Pikit in September 1942 and led a raid on the Japanese garrison at Kabacan on October 25, 1942.
+He also eliminated the Japanese garrison at Kitaotao, Bukidnon on December 4, 1942 and rescued Filipino prisoners of war at Casisang, Bukidnon on December 24, 1942 and led a two-month siege on a Japanese garrison at Malaybalay, Bukidnon on January 11, 1943.
+For his accomplishments, Pendatun was promoted to Brigadier General and was awarded the Distinguished Conduct Star, the second highest military decoration given to AFP Personnel.

-During his time as a politician, especially when he was the governor of the then undivided Cotabato province, Cotabato province was by then the most prosperous province in the country, serving it as its "rice basket", with its capital bearing the same name was second only to Davao City as the most populous and economically prosperous city in Mindanao.
+During his time as a politician, especially when he was the governor of the then undivided Cotabato province, Cotabato was by then the most prosperous province in the country, serving it as its "rice basket", with its capital bearing the same name second only to Davao City as the most populous and economically prosperous city in Mindanao.
 Several towns were born in the province, and a number of them, i.e. Kidapawan, Buayan (now General Santos), Marbel, Tacurong, and some others flourished and became economically prosperous that they become cities several years later.
 The province was also exceptionally peaceful before the Muslim insurgencies in Mindanao in the 1970s.

-Together with former Senator Lorenzo Tañada, he was among the other 22 senators who voted against then President Manuel A. Roxas Amnesty Proclamation for the collaborators of World War II.
+Together with former Senator Lorenzo Tañada, he was among the other 22 senators who voted against then President Manuel Roxas’ amnesty proclamation for the collaborators of World War II.
 During his six-year term in the Senate, Senator Pendatun was chairman of the following important committees: Army, Navy and Military Pensions; Corporations, Banks and Franchises; and Special Organized Provinces.

-During World War 2, as a USAFFE officer, Pendatun organized and commanded the 102nd Regiment under the 101st Division of the Philippine Army/ Constabulary from 1942 to 1943 in the following operations.
-Preventing the total destruction of the regiment during the Japanese invasion of Mindanao in early 1942.
-Launching a guerilla assault on Japanese garrison in Pikit, Cotabato in September 1942.
-Leading a raid on the Japanese garrison at Kabacan, Cotabato on October 25, 1942.
-Eliminating the Japanese garrison at Kitaotao, Bukidnon on December 4, 1942.
-The rescue of Filipino Prisoners of War at Casisang, Bukidnon on December 24, 1942...
-And for leading a two-month siege on a Japanese garrison at Malaybalay, Bukidnon on January 11, 1943.
-For his war time accomplishment, later promoted to Brigadier General, Pendatun was awarded the Distinguished Conduct Star, the second highest military decoration given to AFP Personnel.

-Later Pendatun became Provincial Governor of Cotabato (1945), Senator (1946-1951), President Elpidio Quirino's technical adviser (1950-1953), Congressman for Cotabato (1957-1972), and Assemblyman at the Interim Batasang Pambansa from Maguindanao (1978-1985).
-He had also served as official member to various international conferences, including the United Nations in Paris and New York and represented the Philippine Government at the inauguration of the Indonesian Independence in Jakarta in 1949.
+Later Pendatun became Provincial Governor of Cotabato (1945), Senator (1946–1951), President Elpidio Quirino's technical adviser (1950–1953), Congressman for Cotabato (1957–1972), and Assemblyman at the Interim Batasang Pambansa from Maguindanao (1978–1985).
+He had also served as official member to various international conferences, including the United Nations in Paris and New York and represented the Philippine Government at the inauguration of Indonesian Independence in Jakarta in 1949.